 Yep, that’s it, JUST white.

-Unless you want to time travel back to the early 2000’s when colored backgrounds on websites were all the rage, I highly recommend you stick to white.
+Unless you still stick back to the early 2000’s when colored website backgrounds were the trend, I highly recommend you stick to white.

 2. Iconic Brand Color

-This color will be the dominate color used across your visuals; including your logo, your images, and your website, so this color HAS TO capture the essence of your brand.
+This will be the dominate color used all over across all your visuals including logo, images and website.
+So this color has to be very much related to the nature of your brand.

 3. Action Color